jvalls1/usa-indicators/land_temperature.md

 * Global Land Temperatures By City (GlobalLandTemperaturesByCity.csv)

 #### Fields:
-We are onlygoing to use by State and by City files.
+We are only going to use by State and by City files.

 * Global Average Land Temperature by State (GlobalLandTemperaturesByState.csv)